UX Research · Eye Tracking · Reading Behaviors

 Bypassing Pattern

-When lines share repeated openings — "Step 1:", "Note:", "Tip:" — readers skip the prefix entirely and jump straight to the unique content.
-Their eyes literally bypass redundant text.
+When lines share repeated openings — "Step 1:", "Note:", or the identical leading word in every row of a table — readers skip the prefix entirely and jump straight to the unique content.
+It's the dominant pattern for scanning tables and lists of structured information, where the eye bypasses the redundant text down each column.

 Audience